MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

-If there are many accounts involved, click **Download details** to view the list in an Excel spreadsheet.
+1. If there are many accounts involved, click **Download details** to view the list in an Excel spreadsheet.

-Click on the alert to go to its dedicated page.
+2. Click on the alert to go to its dedicated page.
 Check if any login attempts ended with a successful authentication.
 The attempts would appear as **Guessed accounts** on the right side of the infographic.
 If yes, are any of the **Guessed accounts** normally used from the source computer?
-If yes, **Suppress" the suspicious activity.
+If yes, **Suppress** the suspicious activity.

-If there are no **Guessed accounts**, are any of the **Attacked accounts** normally used from the source computer?
-If yes,**Suppress" the suspicious activity.
+3. If there are no **Guessed accounts**, are any of the **Attacked accounts** normally used from the source computer?
+If yes,**Suppress** the suspicious activity.

 **Remediation**